FileCorgiPortal/CorgiContract/README.md

 ### Deployment Details
 The token contract was deployed with the following parameters:
-- Name: FileCorgi Token
+- Name: File Corgi
 - Symbol: CORGI
-- Decimals: 18
+- Decimals: 9
 - Initial Balance: Customizable, minted initially to the contract owner
 - Fee Receiver: Customizable, the address where the initial Ether value is sent during deployment